rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 ### Logged Write

 Similar to duplex write, except one of the writes goes to a log.
 This method is very efficient if the changes to a block are small.

+The first one of the writes goes to a log.
+The second overwrites the old regular data block.
+In short, all modifications need to be logged before they are applied.

+So if a failure occurs, system knows where we are left to take proper action, i.e., even during a single block write.

 ## Cyclic Redundancy Check (CRC) Generation